pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 instance of a workshop in this workshop environment.
 If necessary, you can also specify the namespaces from which a request for a workshop instance to initiate.

 The `Workshop` defines a set of common resources that must exist for the workshop.
 Learning Center Operator creates these common resources after you created the namespace for the workshop environment.
 If necessary, these resources can include creation of separate namespaces with specific resources that you create in those namespaces instead.

-The `WorkshopEnvironment` custom resource is created at cluster scope.
+>**Note:** You create the `WorkshopEnvironment` custom resource at the cluster scope.

 ## <a id="workshop-request-resource"></a> Workshop request resource